ArcaniteSolutions/wg-tray/README.md

 ```

 #### Configs groups settings: `pick_one_at_random`
-If you whish to only up one random interfaces from the group, you can define the settings `pick_one_at_random` in your section.
+By default all interfaces in a group will be brought up with a shortcut button.
+If you wish to only bring up one random interface from the group, you can define the setting `pick_one_at_random` in your group section.
-You can also use it on all groups be defining a `settings` section.
+You can also use it on all groups by defining a `settings` section.